Harry Frank Broadbent

-Harry Frank "Jim" Broadbent (25 March 1910 – 9 November 1958) was a British pilot largely raised in Australia, who took part in air racing and record-breaking flights in the 1930s.
+Harry Frank "Jim" Broadbent (né Gibbs; 25 March 1910 – 9 November 1958) was a British pilot largely raised in Australia, who took part in air racing and record-breaking flights in the 1930s.

 Early life

 Broadbent was born in Chiswick on 25 March 1910 as Harry Frank Gibbs.
 His father, Joseph Gibbs, was a singer and actor whose stage name was Frank Harwood.
 His mother, Madge Adelaide, was the youngest daughter of Kate and Harry Rickards, prominent figures in the theatrical life of Australia.
 He was educated at Wychwood School, Bournemouth.
 Harry moved to Australia after his parents' divorce, and in 1923 his mother married John Allan Broadbent, of Windella station, Narrandera, NSW.
 Harry then preferred to use the name 'Jim Broadbent'.
 He received flight training as a member of the Sydney Aero Club, and gained a private pilot's licence on 20 November 1929.